-Fee Status Tuition fee College fee Total annual fees
+Fee status Tuition fee College fee Total annual fees Home/EU (including Islands) £2,130 £1,556 £3,686 Overseas £8,638 £1,556 £10,194

-Home/EU £2,098 £1,511 £3,609

-(including islands)

-Overseas £7,880 £1,511 £9,391

 The fees shown above are the annual tuition and college fees for this course for entry in the stated academic year; for courses lasting longer than one year, please be aware that fees will usually increase annually.
-For details, please see our guidance on likely increases to fees and charges.
+Information about how much fees and other costs may increase is set out in the University's Terms and Conditions.